Good stuff

 Where does the 2 excel, then?

-By not pretending to be something it’s not, primarily.
+By not pretending to be something else.
 We like honest, unpretentious cars at Top Gear.
 And they don’t come much more uncomplicated than the 2.
-The only engine, now diesel has been exorcised from the range and Mazda is uninterested in doing a ‘downsized’ engine, is a 1.5-litre naturally aspirated four-cylinder petrol unit with either 74bhp or 89bhp, and – newly reintroduced for 2021 – 113bhp.
-Mazda has been listening.
-More on that later.
+The only engine (now diesel has been exorcised from the range) is a 1.5-litre naturally aspirated four-cylinder petrol unit with either 74bhp, 89bhp, or 113bhp.
+The latter pair can be had as mild hybrids, hitting up to 60mpg on paper.

 Said engine drives the front wheels through a six-speed ‘box; manual or auto depends on trim choice.
-There’s no hybrid or electric version.
 You can’t get the supercharged SkyActiv-X engine out of the Mazda 3 and CX-30.
 No hot hatch version either, which is a bit of a pity, given what a great launchpad this chassis would be for a pocket rocket.
-But at this size, there’s no beating the Fiesta ST, it seems.
+Come on Mazda, give the Hyundai i20N a run for its money.

 Sorry, where were we?
 Ah yes.
 It’s a five-door only.
 There are four trim levels.
 And, seemingly as with every Mazda these days, it comes generously equipped.
 All models in the range feature navigation, cruise control, integrated Bluetooth and air conditioning, while upper trims get a colour head-up display, reversing camera, heated front seats and a heated steering wheel.
-Above all, though, it’s very competitively priced, starting from just £16,475.
-That’s not to be sniffed at.
+Above all, though, it’s very competitively priced, starting from just £18,615.
+That’s pretty cheap these days.

 Where does it fall short?